NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 Additionally, the BND file may also be reviewed for what can easily be added to the topology report with minimal effort.

 #### Coil Sizing Details - Coil Connections ####

-This is an addition to an existing report using predefined tables.

 A new table under the current Coil Sizing Details report called "Coil Connections".
 Each row would be a coil: